nikolalsvk/blog/content/blog/a-guide-to-service-workers/index.md

 ### Network-First

 You can try and implement a network-first approach where we normally send out the request to the network and cache it.
-Then, when the request can't be made (the site lost connectivity, for example).
-Then we serve the failed request from the cache.
+Then, when the request can't be made (the site lost connectivity, for example) - we serve the failed request from the cache.

 ### Stale-While-Revalidate